inflac/Device-Counter/README.md

 * Don't the MAC-address of mobile devices change after some time?
 Because of many mobile devices have anti tracking mechanisms, they do not broadcast their real and unique MAC-address.
 Most often, mobile devices broadcast fake addresses that change after some time.
 But still the change rhythm is long enough to count a device only once if the scanner runs for example just a couple of hours.

 ## Setup
-Note to myself: User input is not needed.
-Why can't the script use pwd itself?
-Where in the readme should i speak about what the setup.sh is doing? :)

 To ensure everything is working fine, you can run the following commands as root or with sudo permissions.
 ### Steps needed to do once:
 1) Place the folder "device_counter" into the file system.
 I like using "Desktop" of the user I'm logged in, but you can choose anyone.